 Now what?
 No, you don’t have to write a paper.
 Just read and jot down your thoughts responding to a handful of these prompts.
 Or, just think about one of these questions while you’re sitting in traffic or waiting for an appointment.
 It will be a lot more interesting than scanning through a social media feed.

 Best case scenario: you realize why what you’re reading is a work of art.
 You’re inspired.
 Your thoughts are set in motion on a chain of ideas all your own.
 Bravo, you are really, truly thinking.

 Worst case scenario: you realize that what you’re reading is poorly executed or jars with your taste.
 You discover it’s banal or short-sighted.
 But guess what?
 You have formed a far more intelligent critique than, “Well, I just didn’t like it.”

 At the end of the day, this exercise cultivates your ability to concentrate on small details, ask questions, and come up with your own answers.
-And those skills aren’t just the basis of a good cover letter.
-They’re the bedrock of civic responsibility in a democratic society and self-realization on your own existential journey.
+Those skills aren’t just qualifications in the workforce.
+They’re the bedrock of civic responsibility in democratic society.

 So go pick up something to read.
 And savor it.